Series / The Story of Tracy Beaker

 - Alpha Bitch: Justine, Amber, Rebecca, Roxy.

-- Anti-Role Model: One episode had Tracy convincing Marco, Hayley and Dolly to form a "Tracy Beaker" club, which causes them to play pranks around the house.
+- Anti-Role Model: One episode had Tracy convincing Marco, Hayley and Dolly to form a "Tracy Beaker" club, which causes them to play pranks around the house and almost ruin Dolly's chance to be fostered.
 In the end, Tracy herself acknowledged how bad of a role-model she was to the younger kids, and explained that they were good at heart.

 - Beauty, Brains and Brawn: The Wellards: Roxy’s the brains, Chantal the beauty, and Rio is the male example of brawn.

-- Bratty Half-Pint: Tracy, at least in her younger years.
+- Bratty Half-Pint: Tracy in her younger years.
+She grows somewhat out of it when she gets older.

 - Chuck Cunningham Syndrome: Maxy, Ryan, Zac and Michael all disappear between seasons with no mention to their whereabouts.

-- The Cutie: All the little kids like Maxy, Dolly, Layla, Hayley, Marco, Milly and Alice.
+- The Cutie: All the little kids like Peter, Maxy, Dolly, Layla, Hayley, Marco, Milly and Alice.

 - Demoted to Extra: After leaving with her new foster family in series 2, Louise became a Drop-In Character in series 3.
-She was eventually Put on a Bus.
+She was eventually Put on a Bus for the rest of the show.

 - Dogged Nice Guy: Even though Michael acts like a jerk to every other kid, he is friendly towards Louise since he has a crush on her.